grodansparadis/vscp/docs/configuring_the_vscp_daemon.md

 The configuration file is used to tell which drivers should be used and how the VSCP daemon should operate.
 From version 15.0 this file has changed format from XML to JSON.

 As always with configuration files it easy to make changes that make the system nonfunctional.
-Sp be careful when you edit the file and keep to the JSON standard.
+So be careful when you edit the file and keep to the JSON standard.
 Most important keep a backup so that yo can go back to a working copy if something goes wrong.

 It is very convenient to use one of the online JSON validators to validate the JSON file when doing a lot of changes.
 There are many available and a good one is [this one](https://jsonformatter.curiousconcept.com/).
 Just copy the content of the file in the box and validate.